-Teenage Cancer Trust is the only UK charity dedicated to improving the quality of life and chances of survival for the six young people aged between 13 and 24 diagnosed with cancer every day.
-It builds specialist units within NHS hospitals bringing young people together to be treated by teenage cancer experts in a place designed just for them.
-The Trust wants every young person with cancer to have access to this specialist support, no matter where they live.
+Teenage Cancer Trust is the only UK charity dedicated to improving the quality of life and chances of survival for the seven young people aged between 13 and 24 diagnosed with cancer every day.
+The charity builds specialist units within NHS hospitals that bring young people together to be treated by teenage cancer experts in a place designed just for them.

 The Trust relies solely on donations to fund its vital work and you can help transform the lives of young people with cancer.
 Visit www.teenagecancertrust.org to find out how.